adrianlee0118/structify/README.md

 5) Assignment work time = (Weekday time in whole semester+Weekend time in whole semester)*(Course Weight)*(Assignment Percentage in Course)/(Number of Assignments in Course)
 6) Assignment work time is distributed over the 3 days leading up to the exam date.

-Structure of activities in the app as follows:
+Structure of activities in the app is as follows (in order):
 1) MainActivity (accepts basic user inputs about study time and number of courses)
 2) SecondInputActivity (dynamically generates forms for all courses where user inputs course syllabi data)
 3) ThirdInputActivity (generates a summary of study time distributions for all courses for review by user)